HyberionBrew/difflogic_verify/README.md

 ### Verifying the *Adult* model trained above

-Try multiple confidence values or sensitive attributes!
-Or dont supply a sensitive attribute and check global robustness, by modifying epsilon. (only confidence values between 0.5 and 1.0 make sense for adult)
+Try multiple confidence values or sensitive attributes (`race`, `gender`, `age` (german_credit only))!
+Keep in mind that only confidence values [1/classes, 1.0] make sense.
+Or don't supply a sensitive attribute and check global robustness by modifying epsilon.

 With SMT backend (for counter-examples):